Energy transition in the North Sea

 Climate goals and energy needs

 To achieve the aims of the Climate Agreement from late 2015, the Netherlands originally proposed production of 49 terawatt hours (TWh) of offshore wind energy per year by 2030.
 That would require a capacity of 11.5 gigawatts.
-In 2022, the cabinet decided to increase the target to approx. 21 gigawatts in 2030 (later ajusted to 2032/2033).
+In 2022, the cabinet decided to increase the target to approx. 21 gigawatts in 2030 (later adjusted to 2032/2033).
 The Roadmap and the Additional Roadmap 21 gigawatt for Offshore Wind Energy 2030 sketch an outline for the development of the new wind farm zones required for that.

 The production of electricity on an offshore wind farm involves much lower (about a factor of forty) greenhouse gas emissions than production of electricity in a Dutch natural gas-powered plant.
 And even lower (about a factor of eighty) than electricity production in a Dutch coal-powered plant.
 Greenhouse gas emissions that are created during the production, transportation, maintenance and decommissioning of a wind turbine are only a fraction of the amount of greenhouse gas that that wind turbine saves relative to fossil fuel use during its service life.